-Checking out: At the end of your shopping trip, it is time to head to the register where, because of significant investment from the federal government, your shopping trip will conclude in a quick and efficient manner.
+At the end of your shopping trip, it is time to head to the register where, because of significant investment from the federal government, your shopping trip will conclude in a quick and efficient manner.

 - Efficient, quick, and accurate check out: In the 1960s, the Department of Defense funded a project called the Advanced Research Projects Agency Network, which evolved into what we now know as the internet.
 The internet is, without question, the most revolutionary invention of our time.
 It allows grocery stores to maintain inventory information, log and track barcodes on every grocery item, and connects to cash registers to allow for seamless transfers of information.
 By efficiently maintaining inventory levels, grocery stores can improve product availability.
 Furthermore, although much of the initial stages of development of the barcode was funded by industry and universities, funding and research by the National Science Foundation advanced the technology enabling the use of barcodes nearly everywhere.
 This means customers can ring up every item quickly and pay exactly what they owe within minutes.